 Watersheds in your District

-These maps explore the overlap of human and natural boundaries to help elected officials make wise and informed decisions about the waterways that flow through their Michigan legislative districts.
+This interactive tool will help users explore the overlap of human and natural boundaries to help elected officials make wise and informed decisions about the waterways that flow through their Michigan legislative districts.

 What is a watershed?